 Aboriginal and Torres Strait Islander death

-The number of deaths (occurred or registered) during the calendar year, at a specified age, per 1,000 of the estimated resident population of the same age at the mid-point of the year (30 June).
+Age-specific death rates in this release, are the number of deaths (occurred) during the calendar year, at a specified age, per 1,000 of the estimated resident population of the same age at the mid-point of the year (30 June).
 Pro rata adjustment is made in respect of deaths for which the age of the deceased is not given.

-The permanent disappearance of all evidence of life after birth has taken place.
-The definition excludes deaths prior to live birth.
-For the purposes of the ABS Death Registration collection, a death refers to any death which occurs in, or en route to Australia and is registered with a state or territory Registry of Births, Deaths and Marriages.
+Death is the permanent disappearance of all evidence of life after birth has taken place.
+The definition excludes all deaths prior to live birth.
+For the purposes of the ABS Death Registrations collection, a death refers to any death which occurs in, or en route to Australia and is registered with a state or territory Registry of Births, Deaths and Marriages.

 The official measure of the population of Australia is based on the concept of usual residence.
 It refers to all people, regardless of nationality, citizenship or legal status, who usually live in Australia, with the exception of foreign diplomatic personnel and their families.
 It includes usual residents who are overseas for less than 12 months over a 16 month period.
 It excludes overseas visitors who are in Australia for less than 12 months over a 16 month period.

-The average number of additional years a person of a given age and sex might expect to live if the age-specific death rates of each period continued throughout his/her lifetime.
+Life expectancy refers to the average number of additional years a person of a given age and sex might expect to live if the age-specific death rates of the given period continued throughout his/her lifetime.

-A tabular, numeric representation of mortality and survivorship of a cohort of births at each age of life.
+A life table is a tabular, numerical representation of mortality and survivorship of a cohort of births at each age of life.
 The conventional life table is based on the assumption that as the cohort passes through life it experiences mortality at each age in accordance with a predetermined pattern of mortality rates which do not change from year to year.
-The life table this is a hypothetical model of mortality, and even though it is usually based upon death rates from a real population during a particular period of time, it does not describe the real mortality which characterises a cohort as it ages.
+The life table thus constitutes a hypothetical model of mortality, and even though it is usually based upon death rates from a real population during a particular period of time, it does not describe the real mortality which characterises a cohort as it ages.